Furever Fosters

 Support our Furever Fosters

-We appreciate your consideration of sponsoring these sweet Furever Fosters!
+We appreciate your consideration of sponsoring our sweet Furever Fosters!
 You can choose to sponsor a Furever Foster through a one-time or recurrent donation.
 For any questions, business or corporate sponsorships, please email us.

 Meet Our Current Furever Fosters

 Adorable Diego traveled to Oregon from Mexico in November 2021 through an organization that rescues street dogs.
 He suffered from hip and patella deformities that greatly impacted his comfort and ability to live an active life of fun and frolic expected at his approximately 3 year age.
 Pacific Pug Rescue took him into care so he could receive the necessary medical care to correct his issues to ensure a happy, healthy life in a loving home as he so deserved.
 He had bilateral MPL surgery and began the long process of recovery and healing.
+He received wonderful rehab services though Healing Arts Animal Care and made a full recovery.

 Myrtle the Boston Terrier arrived to Pacific Pug Rescue after her elderly owner could no longer care for her.
 She hadn’t received vet care in such a long time, and her dental disease was so severe that she could barely eat.
 On top of that, she had a very large mammary tumor.